QX is now 'Great Place To Work' certified. Join Our Family x

 WHICH IS BETTER FOR YOU- INTERNAL AUDITS OR EXTERNAL AUDITS?

 While internal audits examine the “hows” and the “whats” of your processes and controls, external audit support services help analyze the accuracy of your balance sheet.
 Internal auditors deliver reports to an organization’s board members and other senior managers, whereas external auditors provide assurance primarily to shareholders.
-External auditors don’t work directly for your company and aren’t going to be swayed by any pressure you may use to get a favorable audit.
-An external auditor’s approval of a financial statement is more credible than an internal auditor’s.
-External audits provide an additional layer of control and enhance your company’s public image and create transparency.
+External auditors don’t work directly for your company and aren’t going to be swayed by any pressure you may use to get a good audit.
+An external auditor’s financial statement approval is more credible than an internal auditor’s.
+External audits provide an additional layer of control, enhance your company’s public image, and create transparency.

 Internal audit isn’t compulsory, whereas external audit is.
 Internal audits can be conducted to review an organization’s operational activities, and the entity’s management determines the work area.
 The company decides the scope of an internal audit, but that of an external audit is fixed by law.